 Gina Hann is a Marketing Manager for Texas Instruments, holding an BSEE and MBA.
 She founded Batten Hope because she believes that every parent given a rare disease diagnosis like her son Joseph, deserves the opportunity to work toward an outcome for their child.
 Inspired by the vision of Dr. Minassian and his commitment to make gene therapy for rare diseases more accessible, Gina and her family hope to realize a clinical trial for Joseph, and to help others learn from their process in working toward this goal.

-Meagan Pollock is the Director of Professional Development for the National Alliance for Partnerships in Equity.
-In this role, Meagan leads a national team of equity professionals that build educators’ capacity to implement effective solutions for increasing student access, educational equity and workforce diversity.
+Dr. Meagan Pollock is the Executive Director of Design Connect Create, a nonprofit organization that empowers young women to be successful in Science, Technology, Engineering and Mathematics (STEM) courses in order to close the gender gap in STEM careers.
+In addition, Meagan is CEO of 7E Ventures, a firm that provides consulting and development services related to engineering, education and equity, and houses two tech start-ups.
 Before turning her focus on the intersection of education and equity, Meagan worked as an engineer for Texas Instruments.
 Meagan was a National Science Foundation Graduate Research Fellow, and she holds a PhD in engineering education from Purdue University, a MS in electrical engineering from Texas Tech University, and a BS in computer science from Texas Woman’s University.
 As an engineer turned educator, Meagan is focused on engineering equity into education and the workforce.

 Kevin Calandro, CFP®